fujimotos/polyleven/README.md

 Benchmark
 ---------

-To evaluate 6 edit-distance libraries found on PyPI and Github, I used a large English dictionary with 99,717 words (which is retrieved from Debian's `wamerican` package).
+To evaluate edit-distance libraries found on PyPI and Github, I used a large English dictionary with 99,717 words (which is retrieved from Debian's `wamerican` package).

-With randomly chosen 10 entries, each library was used to compute the edit distance with every word in the dictionary.
+With randomly chosen 10 input words, each library was used to compute the edit distance with every word in the dictionary.
 The execution time was measured using the `time` module in the Python standard library.

 The system used for this benchmark was:

 * Intel Core i3-4010U (1.70GHz)
-* Linux (Debian Stretch)
+* Linux x86-64 (Debian Stretch)
 * Python 3.5.3 / GCC 6.3.0

 ### Result